 Phase 1 is the silent eliminator.
 It looks simple.
 GA, Reasoning, Quant, and English.
 But the cut‑off is ruthless.
-Therefore, it is important to know why the RBI Grade B Phase 1 Exam is called the Silent Eliminator of 99% Aspirants.
+A key motivation for many aspirants during this preparation phase is the long-term value of the exam, especially the highly competitive RBI Grade B Salary, which makes the intense preparation worth the effort.
+It is also helpful to know why the RBI Grade B Phase 1 Exam is called the Silent Eliminator of 99% Aspirants.

 Phase 1 is not about brilliance.
 It’s about speed and accuracy under pressure.
 This plan compresses syllabus coverage, GA revision, and mock integration into four tight weeks.
 Each week builds momentum, ensuring you hit exam‑level readiness by June.